 Step 7: Sweep and mop the floor.

-Step 5: Wipe out the insides of any cabinets, closets, or shelves.
+Step 5: Wipe inside cabinets, closets, and shelves.

 What if I can’t clean certain things?